Dominara1/wava/README.md

 What it is
 ----------

-X.A.V.A. is a bar spectrum audio visualizer in a graphical window (X11, Wayland (wlroots and xdg shell), Windows, SDL2).
+W.A.V.A. is a bar spectrum audio visualizer in a graphical window (X11, Wayland (wlroots and xdg shell), Windows, SDL2) forked from X.A.V.A.

 This program is not intended for scientific use.
 It's written to look responsive and aesthetic when used to visualize music.

 Getting started